 Can porcelain tiles be buffed and polished?

-Do matte porcelain floor tiles need to be sealed?
+Do matte porcelain flooring tiles need to be sealed in the first place?

 Most porcelain tiles are non-porous, meaning they don’t necessarily need to be sealed.
 However, if you want to protect them from dirt and stains, you can apply a premium tile sealant.